claceio/docs/content/docs/Applications/Overview.md

 {{<callout type="warning" >}}
 Changes done to the app settings using the `app update-settings` command are not staged or versioned, they apply immediately to the stage/prod/preview apps.
 App settings are fundamental properties of the app, like what authentication type to use, what git auth key to use etc.

-All other changes done to app metadata (like account linking, permission approval and code reload) are staged before deployment.
-Use the `--promote` option on the change to promote the change immediately after applying it on the staging app.
+All other changes done to app metadata using `app update-metadata`, `app reload`, `param update`, `account link` command, (like account linking, permission approval and code reload) are staged before deployment.
+Use the `--promote` option on the change to promote the change immediately when applying it on the staging app.
 Use `app promote` command to promote later.
-When a promotion is done, **all** previously staged changes for that app are promoted, not just the most recent change.
+When a promotion is done, **all** currently staged changes for that app are promoted, not just the most recent change.
+After promote, the prod app is exactly same as staging app.
 {{</callout>}}